G-Core/gcore-videoplayer-js/packages/player/docs/api/player.md

 </td><td>

-Playback time in seconds since the beginning of the stream (or a segment for the live streams)
+Playback time position in seconds since the beginning of the stream.
+For the live streams this is limited to the length of a segment.
+When DVR is enabled, this refers to the

 </td></tr>